All Episodes

 I want people to live in coexistence happily together and supporting one another and not making false accusations.

-But you can't look at what they did.
+Look at what they did.

-I I went into this last night of this you know Nicholas Sandman the 16 year old kid who I think in retrospect handled it better than I could have ever handled it almost perfectly non-reactive told one kid they don't get involved and it was unmerciful slander.
+I went into this last night of this, you know, Nicholas Sandman, this 16-year-old kid who I think in retrospect handled it better than I could have ever handled it, almost perfectly, non-reactive, told one kid to don't get involved.

-Now all of these big companies they're all going to lose millions and millions tens and hundreds of millions of dollars.
+Now, all of these big companies, they're all going to lose millions and millions, tens and hundreds of millions of dollars.

-They're gonna lose that they're not gonna win those cases especially with Lynn Wood as as Nicholas Sandman's attorney um look I don't talk about it a lot.
+They're not going to win those cases, especially with Lynn Wood as Nicholas Sandman's attorney.

-As a matter of fact I rarely talk about it.
+As a matter of fact, I rarely talk about it.

 I can't even count the number of times in my life I've had to deal with this crap.

-Um I believe life begins at conception, personally.
+Um, I believe life begins at conception.

-If a viable child is if that child inside a mother's womb is is has grown to the point they can live outside the womb on their own, that is a human soul.
+Make up your mind if a viable child is, if that child inside a mother's womb has has grown to the point they can live outside the womb on their own.

-Um, what do you why do you think this has now become such an urgent issue for the Democrats?
+Why do you think this has now become such an urgent issue for the Democrats?

 The thread and the impetus of the feminist movement today, the radical feminist movement today, is a power struggle.